kant/hdp-search-spark-recommender/README.md

 To run the notebook you will need to start DSX Local.
 Below are the steps that need to be performed before running the notebook the very first time.
    1. Import the notebook into DSX Local from the github location.
-   2. Fill in the values such as solr install location, solr install host name , ssh userid/password, tmdb access key etc.
+   2. Fill in the values such as solr install location, solr install host name, ssh userid/password, tmdb access key etc.
    3. Run the notebook.

 ### 9. Run the notebook